1. They resort to crying or yelling when they want something.

 If your kids exhibit any or all of these behaviors, they might be brats.
 Don’t fret because there is hope for their bratty behavior and it starts with you.

-- Develop consistent routines – Children desire order in their lives and they look to their parents to establish this order.
-Parents must set strict schedules for bedtime, homework, etc. and stick to them.
+Children desire order in their lives and they look to their parents to establish this order.
+Set regular schedules for bedtime, homework, etc. and stick to them.

-- Spend quality time with your children – Sometimes bratty behavior is a cry for attention.
-Show your children that they are important by giving them your time.
+Sometimes bratty behavior is a cry for attention.
+As parents, it’s easy to get so caught up in running the household and managing our careers, that we fail to give our children the time they deserve.
+Show your children that they are important by giving them the precious gift of your time.

 If you consistently apply these suggestions, you will begin to notice a change in your child’s behavior.